 Prepares students for the commencement of undergraduate study and requires a sound knowledge of fundamental principles of physics.
 The depth and extent of the subject is similar to the HSC Physics course.
 It covers the basic concepts of electrostatics, magnetism, simple circuits and some modern physics.

-3. Develops problem solving and research skills essential for undergraduate study.
+3. Solve problems and apply research skills essential for undergraduate study.

 4. Illustrates the principles of physics with little mathematics.

 5. Enhances problem solving and logical processes within a mathematical framework.

 - Experimental Methods

 - Kirchoff's Rules for circuit analysis

 - The structure of the atom and its nucleus